TimePHP-org/TimePHP-Skeleton/README.md

 And below this line, you will set the different variables that will be used in your webpage.
 You don't need to recreate the Repository object, it's already done in the ```header.php```file.

+# Future Features

+- Add php commands to create controllers, models, ... and automatically adding it to the ```composer.json``` file with the correct namespace.

 # Related content
 - [Packagist](https://packagist.org/packages/mranyx/skeleton) page.
 - [GitHub](https://github.com/MrAnyx/Skeleton-MVC-Composer) page.